jboss-developer/jboss-eap-quickstarts/picketlink-authentication-twitter/README.md

 -----------

 This example demonstrates the use of *CDI 1.0* and *PicketLink* in *JBoss Enterprise Application Platform 6* or *JBoss AS 7*.
+This quickstart demonstrates using Twitter Login as the authentication mechanism for a Java EE application.
+This example uses an application filter called TwitterFilter that makes use of PicketLink provided authenticator called TwitterAuthenticator, for Twitter login functionality.

 System requirements
 -------------------